dchampion/crypto/src/README.md

 $
 </pre>

-Alternatively, to run _all_ the tests in the `tests` package, from the same folder type:
+Alternatively, to run _all_ the tests in the `tests.core` package, from the same folder type:

 <pre>
 $ python -m tests.core.all_tests